irworkshop/accountability_datacleaning/R_campfin/mo/lobby/docs/mo_lob_reg.md

 #> 2 M)          1
 ```

-We can see that the "M)" in `p_state` should be MO based on the full address and city.
+We can see that the “M)” in `p_state` should be MO based on the full
+address and city.
 We can manually change it.

 ``` r
 mo_lob_reg$p_state_norm <- mo_lob_reg$p_state_norm %>%